-The Inchama, is the central pillar of the Abakuria indigenous system not only in managing conflict but all community traditional affairs such as; when to conduct circumcision, name of the age sets, when to plant, and even intervened to the gods in case of natural calamities such as drought, livestock and even human diseases affecting the entire clan.
-The members of Inchama through the Avaragoli were regarded more like traditional medicine men and were non-Christians.
+The Inchama, was the central pillar of the Abakuria indigenous system not only in managing conflict but all community traditional affairs.
+The members of Inchama through the Avaragoli were regarded more like traditional medicine men.
 They were all elderly men with no women as members.
 Their major role in the community could be extrapolated as that of protecting their respective clans, against evil spirits and other supernatural powers emanating from their perceived adversaries as agreed by 125 (30.6%) of the community members.
-However, it was noted that members of Inchama inherited their roles from ancestors and no 'ordinary' persons could become a member of Inchama by choice or if he did not come from an ancestry who are known members of Inchama.
+However, it was noted that members of Inchama inherited their roles from ancestors and no 'ordinary' persons could become a member of Inchama by choice become a member of Inchama by choice.

-Table 3: Role of Indigenous Institutions in Conflict Management in Kuria
+Table 2: Role of Indigenous Institutions in Conflict Management in Kuria

-Institution Roles Frequenc y Percentag e
+Institution Roles Frequency Percentage

-Inchama and Avaragoli Protecting the community against evil spirits 125 30.6
+Inchama Protecting the community against evil 125 30.6

+andAvaragoli spirits

 Seeking the truth on issues 102 24.9

 excommunicating members 58 14.2

 imposing fines on aggressors 102 24.9

 Reconciliation 94 23.0

 Making traditional rules 95 23.2

 Irritongo Dispute resolution 57 13.9

 Dispensing justice 94 23.0

 Conducting investigations 35 8.6

 Presiding peace meetings 24 5.9

 Disarmament 67 16.4

 Sungusungu Punishing culprits 115 28.1

-Protecting the community 46 11.2
+- Protecting the community 46 11.2

 Ihama Tracking stolen livestock 34 8.3